An effective analysis of the Denjoy rank: Preliminaries

 It is well-known that $\mathbf \Sigma^0_\alpha = \bigcup_{\substack{Y \in 2^\omega\\ \alpha < \omega_1^Y}} \Sigma^0_\alpha(Y)$, where $\mathbf \Sigma^0_\alpha$ refers to the $\alpha$th level of the Borel hierarchy.

 We use $I$ to refer to the unit interval, $C(I)$ for the space of continuous real-valued functions on $I$ with the supremum norm, and $M(I)$ for the space of measurable functions on the unit interval, with metric given by $d(f,g) = \int_I \min(1,|f-g|)$.
 In $C(I)$, the piecewise linear functions with rational endpoints form a countable dense subset; computing a element $F$ of $C(I)$ means providing, uniformly in $\eps$, a piecewise linear function within $\eps$ of $F$ in the supremum norm.
 In $M(I)$, the step functions with rational values and discontinuities at finitely many rational points form a countable dense subset, and can be used as the ideal points in a representation of $M(I)$ as an effectively presented metric space.
-Thus computing an element $f$ of $M(I)$ means providing, uniformly in $\eps$, an ideal point of the type described above which is $\eps$-close to $f$.
+Thus computing an element $f$ of $M(I)$ means providing, uniformly in $\eps$, an ideal point of the type described above which is $\eps$-close to $f$. \august{A closed subset $P$ of $I$ is always coded by an enumeration of the open intervals $(p,q)$ with rational endpoints such that $[p,q] \cap P = \emptyset$.}